mayurexh/FarmSmart2/README.md

 *   **pandas**: A data analysis and manipulation library.
 *   **requests**: A library for making HTTP requests.

-## Contributing

-Contributions are welcome!
-To contribute to this repository:

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Commit your changes with descriptive commit messages.
-4. Submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE.txt) (Placeholder).

-## Contact

 For questions, issues, or contributions, please contact: